Harry Hayes (rugby league)

-Harry Hayes (born 3 May 2002) is an Australian professional rugby league footballer who plays as a second-row forward for the Canterbury-Bankstown Bulldogs in the National Rugby League (NRL).
+Harry Reems Hayes (born 3 May 2002) is an Australian professional rugby league footballer who plays as a second-row forward for the Canterbury-Bankstown Bulldogs in the National Rugby League (NRL).

 Background

-Hayes Hayes from Woy Woy, New South Wales, and began his rugby league journey with the The Entrance Tigers.
+Hayes Hayes from Woy Woy, New South Wales, and began his rugby league journey with The Entrance Tigers.
 He is the grandson of Merv Hicks, a former Canterbury and Great Britain international who was part of the 1967 Grand Final team that narrowly lost to South Sydney.

 Playing career

 Junior and lower grades

 Initially starting his career as a fullback, Hayes transitioned to the wing and then into the centres.
 By 2022, he had moved into the back row, where he became a key player for the Bulldogs' Jersey Flegg Cup team, alternating between centre and second-row positions.
 His performances earned him recognition, including the Terry Lamb Medal as the club's best NSW Cup player in 2024.